South Dakota Court Records

 How to Access Electronic Court Records in South Dakota

 The South Dakota UJS keeps records of criminal cases online in the state.
 The electronic court records available on the site are unsealed case documents dating from 1989 to the present.
-To request criminal documents, interested persons must pay a $20 fee for statewide searches and county-specific records.
+To request criminal documents, interested persons will need to pay a $20 fee for statewide searches and county-specific records.
 A $5 fee applies if the requester certifies that the search is in conjunction with a pending federal or state case.

 How Do I Remove Public Court Records in South Dakota?